Senior Deputy Vice-Chancellor and Vice-President (Research)

 Where a Head of School approves a staff member to conduct consulting activities in addition to allocated workload, their direct salary cost can be distributed according to QUT finance policies and procedures.

 Prior to submitting a proposal to an external organisation, the first named investigator must contact the Office of Research Services to review and endorse the proposal.
-All investigators on the proposal must also obtain approval from their Head of School (or supervisor in the case of a head of school or senior or professional staff member) to undertake the proposed project or activity.
+All named investigators on the proposal must also obtain approval from their Head of School/employer (or supervisor in the case of a head of school or senior or professional staff member) to undertake the proposed project or activity.
+The first named chief investigator is required to obtain, prior to submission of a funding application, written confirmation that each named investigator approves, and has approval from their HOS/employer to be named on and contribute to the project as outlined in the application.

 In seeking approval, investigators are required to notify any conflict of interest related to their involvement in the project or activity, in accordance with the policy on Conflict of interest (B/8.7).